-Anxiety refers to the feelings of worry and nervousness that we all feel from time to time.
+Anxiety is the feeling of worry and nervousness that we all feel from time to time.
 It’s a normal part of our body’s alarm system.
 Our bodies have three main ways to cope with threat: fight, flight or freeze.
 If you come across something dangerous your choices are to run (that’s flight) or to fight whatever the danger is.
-The freeze reaction happens when we’re not sure what to do; our bodies freeze while we sort out our options.
+The freeze reaction happens when we’re not sure what to do.
+Our bodies freeze while we sort out our options.

-Our brains are good at setting off our alarm systems even when there isn’t danger, and our bodies aren’t great at telling the difference between a real or false threat.
-With no threat to fight or run away from our bodies are left with a lot of extra energy.
-These are the physical symptoms of anxiety, they are uncomfortable but it’s important to remember that they’re not dangerous.
+Sometimes, our brains set off our alarm systems even when there isn’t danger.
+And your body isn’t great at telling the difference between a real or false threat.
+When there is no threat to fight or run away from, your body is left with a lot of extra energy.
+You feel tense, and your heart pounds and your stomach may be upset.
+These are some of the physical symptoms of anxiety.
+They are uncomfortable but it’s important to remember that they’re not dangerous.

 Some level of anxiety is good.
 It focuses our attention and motivates us to put effort into what we’re doing.

-A good way to tell that anxiety might be becoming a problem is that we stop doing things that we used to be able to do, and even enjoyed.
+But, anxiety becomes a problem when it stops up doing things that we used to be able to do, and even enjoyed.

 There are many different ways anxiety is experienced